clambin/traefik-simple-auth/README.md

 then the redirectURL should use the domain `example.com` and the redirect URL should be `auth.example.com/_oauth`.

-Note the Client ID and Client Secret as you will need to configure these for traefik-auth-simple.
+Note the Client ID and Client Secret as you will need to configure these for traefik-simple-auth.

 ### Traefik
 #### Middleware

 With your Google credentials defined, set up a `forward-auth` middleware.
-This will cause Traefik to forward each incoming request for an router configured with this middleware for authentication.
+This causes Traefik to forward each incoming request for an router configured with this middleware for authentication.

 In Kubernetes, this can be done with the following manifest: